 The sales challenge is the last on the list, and it is a challenge that will see your staff vying to be the person who reaches a sales goal the fastest.
 You will see these people work quite hard on new selling tactics, and you will notice that they are increasing their productivity in the process.
 You may learn a new sales technique that is helpful for the office, and you may put your staff in teams.
 Someone on each team may give their teammates a better selling strategy, and they will work hard on that strategy hoping to win.
 This may go on for a day, a week or a month.
 You may allow the employees to do the challenge alone, and you will find that certain people have a gift for sales while others do not.

 Team Building Games Final Thoughts

-These team-building activities and team building games will take your business quite a long way going forward.
-You may show your workers how to function as a team, and they will learn about each other as you send them more games to play.
-Put each of these 17 games in a rotation, and you will never bore the people who work for you.
+These team-building activities and team building games will take your business or group quite a long way going forward.
+You may show your workers and peers how to function as a team, and they will learn about each other as you send them more games to play.
+Put each of these 18 games in a rotation, and you will never bore the people who work for you or those you want to come together.
 They will happily play along, and they will learn something new every time you roll out a new game or activity.
 This is your opportunity to learn about the staff while they learn about themselves.
 Make sure you check out our list of 51 team icebreakers as well as our list of indoor team building games.

 Featured Image via Pixabay